kneeee188/nestjs_code_base/README.md

 # Rules<a id="rules"></a>
-1. we use "yarn"
+1. Use "yarn"
-2. we use "prisma"
+2. Use "prisma"
+3. Use docker compose for dev

 # Folder Structure <a id="folder-structure"></a>
 Each module will have below files